hanwenzhang123/fullstack-note/02-note/README.md

 - if we do not use the middleware, we can only do actions when API server is not involved
 - middleware allows you to call the action creators that return a function(thunk) which takes the store dispatch method as the argument
 - which is afterwards used to dispatch the synchronous action after the API or side effects has been finished.

+#### What is Redux-saga
+- side effect management library (asynchronous things like data fetching and impure things like access browser cache).

 #### How to create middleware in Redux?
 - Using Redux Thunk for Redux Middleware